 15. Resolution regarding the Board of Directors’ proposal for amendment of the Articles of Association.

-According to the principles for appointing the members of the Nomination Committee that were decided upon at the AGM 2016, the chairman of the Board of Directors shall convene a Nomination Committee consisting, in addition to the chairman of the Board, of representatives from two or three of the company’s major shareholders as per August 31.
+According to the principles for appointing the members of the Nomination Committee that were decided upon at the Annual General Meeting 2016, the chairman of the Board of Directors shall convene a Nomination Committee consisting, in addition to the chairman of the Board, of representatives from two or three of the company’s major shareholders as per 31 August.

-The Nomination Committee appointed for the AGM 2020, consisting of Torgils Knutsson Bonde (own holding) as chairman, Christer Jönsson (own holding), and the chairman of the Board Torgny Hellström, has proposed Torgny Hellström as chairman of the meeting.
+The Nomination Committee appointed for the Annual General Meeting 2021, consisting of Anna Sundberg (Handelsbanken Fonder AB) as chairman, Robert Vicsai (SEB Investment Management AB), Christer Jönsson (own holding), and the chairman of the Board Torgny Hellström, have proposed Torgny Hellström as chairman of the meeting.

-The Nomination Committee proposes that the fees to the Board, excluding committee fees, up to and including the AGM 2021 shall be unchanged SEK 1,305,000.
+The Nomination Committee proposes that the fees to the Board, excluding committee fees, up to and including the Annual General Meeting 2022 shall be unchanged SEK 1,305,000.
 The chairman of the Board shall receive SEK 545,000 and each of the other members of the Board, not employed by the company, shall receive SEK 190,000.
-Remuneration for committee work is proposed to amount to SEK 35,000 for members of the Audit Committee, SEK 70,000 for the chairman of the Audit Committee and SEK 25,000 for members and chairman of the Remuneration Committee.
+Remuneration for committee work is proposed to amount to SEK 45,000 (35,000) for members of the Audit Committee, SEK 90,000 (70,000) for the chairman of the Audit Committee and SEK 25,000 for members and chairman of the Remuneration Committee.

-Proposal for guidelines for remuneration to management (item 13)
+Proposal for guidelines for remuneration to senior executives (item 13)

 The guidelines promotion of Precise Biometrics business strategy, long-term interests and sustainability